shashank42/tsp_gpu/README.md

+## Notice:

+I'm seen a few people forking this.
+Please keep in mind all code here is licensed under the AGPLV3.
+I did this because I have absolutely no clue how this code is useful beyond making pretty graphs.
+If you contact me and tell me how you are using this code I'll be happy to give you a less strictly licensed version.

 # columbus: Software for Computing Approximate Solutions to the Traveling Salesman's Problem

 This repository contains cuda code for solving the traveling salesman problem using a GPU.
 See the paper in the docs folder for a detailed explanation.